Georeferenced 3D Data as a Starting Point of Asset Management

-A 3D survey, whether it is done with sonar, laser or drone, pursues to make an exact model of the real world.
-In order to use survey data as a digital twin of its authentic counterpart, the survey data must include geospatial information, in addition to mere shapes and visual data.
-Survey data consists of millions of points, which together form a point cloud.
+A 3D survey, whether done with a sonar, laser, or drone, pursues to make an exact real-world model.
+In order to use survey data as a digital twin of its authentic counterpart, the survey data must include geospatial information in addition to mere shapes and visual data.
+Survey data consists of millions of points, forming a point cloud together.
 In this point cloud, each point has its own geographic coordinates.

 What is a geographic coordinate system?

-When creating a 3D model, the third dimension comes from the height.
-Height reference value expresses the distance (height) of a point from some reference surface.
+When creating a 3D model, the third dimension comes from height.
+The height reference value expresses a point’s distance (height) from some reference surface.
 Height reference system varies in different countries or areas.

 Asset management requires georeferenced survey data

-Below video shows a simple example of georeferenced hydrographic survey data being utilized with hydrographic depth tools with just few clicks online.
+The below video shows a simple example of georeferenced hydrographic survey data being utilised with hydrographic depth tools with just a few clicks online.

-Online platform for utilization of georeferenced survey data
+Online platform for utilisation of georeferenced survey data

 Managing critical national infrastructure with a digital port